 Newcastle United vs Manchester United preview: Ole Gunnar Solskjaer seeks fourth win

-Ole Gunnar Solskjaer will look to emulate Sir Matt Busby by winning his opening four games as Manchester United manager away at Newcastle on Wednesday.
+Ole Gunnar Solskjaer will look to emulate Sir Matt Busby by winning his opening four games as Manchester United manager when his team travels to face Newcastle on Wednesday night.

-Solskjaer has impressively seen off Cardiff, Huddersfield and Bournemouth and will become only the second manager in United's history to win his first four league matches, after Busby in 1946, with a victory a St. James' Park.
+Solskjaer has impressively seen off Cardiff, Huddersfield and Bournemouth and will become only the second manager in United's history to win his first four league matches, after Busby in 1946, with a victory at St James' Park.

 Newcastle vs Man Utd